-According to LifeWay Research, more than half of Americans have read little to none of the Bible.
-About 30 percent look up things in the Bible only when they need to.
+According to LifeWay Research, more than half of Americans have read little to none of the Bible!
+About 30 percent look up things in the Bible only when they have to.
 And less than a quarter have any kind of systematic plan for reading the Bible on a daily basis.
 Some, about 17 percent, simply flip it open to read a passage at random.

 Okay, I have to admit that some days I am among that last statistic.
 Worse, I sometimes hurry through a passage, just so I can check “Read Bible” off my to-do list.
 I might momentarily feel good, but I’m not fooling myself or God.
 When it comes to the Bible, we get out of it what focus we put into it.

 Am I suggesting that we have to spend hours (or even a half-hour) reading the Bible every time we open it?
 Nope.
 Five minutes of quality, focused time might reap more benefit than reading for longer stretches distracted.
 It’s like praying, right?
 Some of us struggle to keep focused after saying, “Hey, God, it’s me again…” Fortunately, God looks at the condition of our hearts.

 Here’s the bottom line: When we forgo reading the Bible, what we’re really saying to God is that we’re too busy to put in the work of really knowing Him.
 That we’re good with having a distant relationship with Him.
 That we sure are happy that He’s just a prayer away — but please don’t ask us to read “that boring, irrelevant book.”

 And right there we smack hard into the issue: our perception of His Word.